hackclub/harvest/README.md

 ## 📱Marketing

 The approach we took to marketing for Harvest was to create a viral Instagram Reel and connect it to the Harvest website.
-We paid Indtagram to treat this Reel as an advertisement with the target audience as teenagers in Vermont.
+We paid Instagram to treat this Reel as an advertisement with the target audience as teenagers in Vermont.
 [Here](https://www.instagram.com/p/CylfnIrg1-5/) is the video that has almost 37 thousand views till date!
 Funnily the video even reached Nila's Instagram friends in India and Europe.

 ## 💸 The Budget